DonatHalimi/sheero/README.md

   - Export user and address data as JSON, order and return request data as PDF, and all admin dashboard data as Excel or JSON.
   - Users can subscribe to product restock notifications and then will receive an email when the product is restocked.
   - Users will receive an email when they send a contact email through the contact form.

+- **Role-Based Access Control**:
+  - **admin**:
+    - Full access to the admin dashboard.
+  - **user**:
+    - Can browse products, add items to their cart, make purchases, and view their order history.
+  - **customerSupport**:
+    - Receives the contact details of users who send contact emails through the contact form so that they can reply to them as soon as possible.
+  - **orderManager**:
+    - Receives the order details in their email so that they can set the order status as `processed` in the admin dashboard based on the item availability.
+  - **contentManager**:
+    - Can create, read, update, and delete slideshow images and FAQs in the admin dashboard.
+  - **productManager**:
+    - Can create, read, update, and delete products, categories, subcategories, sub-subcategories, reviews, product restock subscriptions and suppliers in the admin dashboard.

 ### Technologies Used